 To integrate blockchain into healthcare, first, we need to understand the scope of data and where and how it is being generated.

-At every stage of medical treatment, whether it is a consultation, diagnosis, or surgery, different healthcare companies generate some sensitive and crucial medical data.
+At every stage of medical treatment, whether it is a consultation, diagnosis, or surgery, different healthcare companies generate sensitive and crucial medical data.

-The medical data includes doctor’s prescriptions, X-rays, MRI scans, ultrasound reports, angiography, radiography, endoscopy, and so on.
+The medical data includes the doctor’s prescriptions, X-rays, MRI scans, ultrasound reports, angiography, radiography, endoscopy, and so on.

-Electronic health records contain exploitable information like name, address, place where you work, prescribed medicines, number of doctor visits, or payment methods.
+Electronic health records(EHR) contain exploitable information like name, address, place where you work, prescribed medicines, number of doctor visits and payment methods.

-2. Before storing data to the blockchain
+2. Data Enrichment- Before storing data to the blockchain

 a.
 Replace the patient’s identity with the public hash key

 A person’s identity can be replaced by a hash, a unique numerical value.

 b.
 Make it compliance ready